A privacy focused note-taking and PKM setup

 gatsby-transformer-remark gatsby-plugin-mdx and gatsby-source-filesystem plugins, among others, that allow me to read Markdown files from the filesystem and generate HTML pages.
 You can read more details on this here.

 I use Standard Notes for these as well.
-A better solution for more ephemeral notes and todos would be something like Tasks.org or todo.txt but this just adds one more application to my setup and phone.
+A better solution for more ephemeral notes and todos would be something like Tasks.org or todo.txt but this just adds one more application to my setup.
 For temporary grocery list and stuff, I use the default Notes app that comes with my phone (in offline mode) and for long-term todos, I use Standard Notes.

 In a nutshell, most of my notes are stored in Markdown files inside folders on my hard drive.
 I use Neovim to edit these notes and Git for version control and sync.
 I share some of them with the world.
 For private notes, I use end-to-end encrypted services: Firefox, Standard Notes, and KeePassXC.
 I use Firefox Sync to save and sync links that I want to read later.